kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 ### Conclusion

 In the haste to claim the presence or absence of bias in models, the uncertainty in estimating bias is often overlooked in the literature.
-A model's bias is often thought of as a single number, even though this number is ultimately an estimate and not by any means the final word on whether the model is or is not biased.
+A model's bias is often thought of as a single number, even though this number is ultimately an estimate and not the final word on whether the model is or is not biased.

 We proposed a method called Bernstein-bounded unfairness for capturing this uncertainty using confidence intervals.
 To faithfully reflect the range of possible conclusions, we recommend that NLP practitioners measuring bias not only report their bias estimate but also this confidence interval.